 My teaching is centered around the relationship and partnership of horse and rider, training both to become more in tune with each other.
 I believe that every rider, whether grass roots or competitive, can develop feel and tact when training their horse.
 All horses benefit from training - even those who are not destined for competition can become supple, confident and balanced, making them a pleasure to ride and providing maximum enjoyment for both of you!

-I offer a wide variety of lessons, please see the Lesson Details and Prices page for more details:
+I offer a wide variety of lessons, please see the Training Prices page for more details:

 - Private Lessons - for individual instruction in Dressage or Jumping.